 Wherever students live, the Department of Transportation Services offers a variety of options for reaching any destination.

-Vehicles: Students can register online for an on-campus parking space, which are in limited supply.
-Beginning in Fall 2017, parking is unavailable for freshman resident students.
-Carpooling is encouraged through the TerpRider program, which has discounted parking.
+Vehicles: Students can register online for on-campus parking spaces, which are in limited supply.
+Freshman residents must apply to park on campus.
+Carpooling is encouraged through the Smart Commute program, which offers discounted parking when at least two active permits/registrations are presented in exchange for a carpool permit.
 Zipcar allows students who need a car only occasionally to rent one on campus.